dnajd/pyrest/README.md

 ==============
 Run these scripts to see the example code work

-Create a mock dynamo db
+Create a mock dynamo db; NOTE: you'll have to ctrl-z to break this script due to create_table bug

     python src/main/db_create.py